Abdessamade03/Abdessamade03/README.md

 # 💫 About Me:
-🌍 Final-year engineering student specializing in Cloud & DevSecOps, building scalable and secure cloud solutions. ☁️<br><br>💼 Experienced in automating infrastructure, multi-cloud integrations, and continuous deployment. 🚀<br><br>🤝 Skilled in OpenStack, Terraform, and Kubernetes, with hands-on projects in Azure and proactive community engagement.
+🌍 Engineer specializing in Cloud & DevSecOps, building scalable and secure cloud solutions. ☁️<br><br>💼 Experienced in automating infrastructure, multi-cloud integrations, and continuous deployment. 🚀<br><br>🤝 Skilled in OpenStack, Terraform, and Kubernetes, with hands-on projects in Azure and proactive community engagement.

 ## 🌐 Socials: